straz/artificialtrust/_definitions/teach.md

 <hr/>
 Training *reinforces* what has been learned but it cannot be extended with new ideas.
 For example, a *friend/enemy* classifier can be reinforced with additional training.
-But a new idea like "former enemy" cannot be trained, it requires a different classifier.
+But a new idea like "former enemy" cannot be trained in the same classifier; it requires introduction of a new and different classifier.

 {% endcapture %}